 We work with a community of top quality British growers and harvesters.
 We thought you might be interested in hearing a little about who some of our key suppliers are and what they do.

 ...are rather bigger than the nurseries we usually deal with!
-We use them for lilies and oxygenators, which we can't find elsewhere.
+We use them for lilies, which we can't find elsewhere.
 They're based in North London and supply the trade.

 Botanica are a small nursery in Suffolk, specialising in growing their own native British plants.

 BHT Nursery are a second generation family business based in Lincolnshire, specialising in native British trees.
 They grow themselves, as well as sourcing plants from other UK growers.

 British Orchids is Suzanne Noble, in Hereford.
 Suzanne has had many years of experience with wildflowers and wildflower seed, but has more recently started specialising in British orchids, under the guidance of renowned authority Phil Seaton.
 It's a fiddly business, involving laboratory and horticultural skills, and needs much patience.

 Linda Laxton started BWFP in the 80s at North Burlingham in Norfolk.
 Since then they have become a byword for reliability and quality in a tricky market.
 She has been joined by son-in-law Matt Smith, who now runs the nursery day to day while working for his MA.

 Ian is Mr Welsh Apple.
 He has a small nursery in Bangor, where he grows half forgotten heritage Welsh fruit varieties.

 Jake Hobson is a leading authority on topiary.
 He has spent many years in Japan, and now imports top quality Japanese kit into the UK through his Shaftesbury based company Niwaki.

 Perrie Hale Nursery - Woodland Trees and Hedging